Triptych (horse)

-Triptych (1982–1989) was an American-bred, Irish-trained Thoroughbred racehorse who won nine top-class races in Europe.
-She earned over $1.5 million in prize money.
+Triptych (1982–1989) was an American-bred, Irish-trained Thoroughbred racehorse who won multiple top-class races over five seasons in three European countries.
+She earned over £1.5 million in prize money.
 Triptych died in a freak accident in 1989 when in foal.

 Background

 Triptych was a dark bay mare bred in Kentucky by Nelson Bunker Hunt & Edward L. Stevenson.
 She was sired by Riverman an American-bred French-trained horse who won the Poule d'Essai des Poulains in 1972.
 As a breeding stallion he was highly successful, being the sire of many important winners including Irish River, Bahri, Gold River, River Memories and Detroit.

 She was consigned to the 1983 Keeneland Sales summer yearling auction, where she was purchased for US$2.15 million by an agent for Alan Clore.